-Alice Seno is a shy girl that's afraid to speak her mind, while her older sister Mayura is open about her opinion.
+Alice Seno is a shy girl that's afraid to speak her mind, while her older sister Mayura is open about her opinions.
 Mayura seems to outshine her in everything and leaves Alice feeling inferior, though she tries to hide her emotions.

 One day, Alice sees a white rabbit in the middle of the street and hears the thoughts of the people around her.
 Without thinking of her own safety, she rushes into traffic to save the rabbit — who turns out to be magical and can turn into a little rabbit girl called Nyozeka.
 She tells Alice that she has the potential to be a Lotis Master and explains that Lotis are words that possess great power.